 Suppose you were affected by the water contamination at Camp Lejeune.
 It might benefit you to seek counsel from a legal representative familiar with the details.
 A Camp Lejeune water contamination lawyer can lead your case while you recover from your condition.

 Compensation Programs Are Available

 Affected personnel might be eligible for veterans benefits for the presumptive health problems specified in CFR 38 § 3.309(f).
-This coverage includes eight diseases that qualify as service-related disabilities no matter when diagnosed.
+This coverage includes eight diseases that qualify as service-related disabilities, no matter when diagnosed.